 Tips for getting movies & TV Shows

-Services like Netflix, Amazon Prime, Disney +, and more allow you to download movies temporarily and shows to your phone or tablet without streaming them (aka no Wi-Fi).
+Services like Netflix, Amazon Prime, Disney +, and more allow you to download movies and programs temporarily to your phone or tablet without streaming them (aka no Wi-Fi).

 Entertainment on Amtrak: Music & Podcast

-Or you can buy music to download or rip some CDs into your computer and upload those to your phone.
+You can also buy music to download or rip some CDs onto your computer and upload them to your phone.

 I suggest creating a travel playlist; the right playlist can aid in your enjoyment of a trip.

 Podcasts can also add to your entertainment or even learn from them.
-Here are my favorite podcasts for this year.
+There is even a Travels with Kev Podcast.

 Digital downloads are much more manageable than bringing CDs, cassette tapes, eight tracks, or records.